NoahMarconi/grant-contracts/QUESTIONS.md

   - if expires then can propose again
   - possibly use timestamp to avoid explicit states
 - can we remove multiple grant managers / voting / m-of-n and replace w/ msig?
+- use donor / grantee / manager

+Design Question:
+- Currently, the grant manager is bound by the initial allocation %s, they can not re-allocate the funds to grantees.
+So if there are two grantees each 50/50 and one sucks, the manager will be forced to refund 50% of the money, they can't give it to the other not sucky grantee.
+  - Should we allow the manager to re-allocate?
+  - OR should we just do this as separate contracts with a single address?
+  - We do want to be able to batch grants so they don't have to hit separate thresholds
+- Maybe design a "Manager" interface that implements whitelists of grantees, whether or not we can re-allocate funds between grantees, etc...

 Refunds:
 - Two refund operations: